makasim/amqprpc/README.md

 * Can simultaneity talk to multiple servers.
 * Call cancellation.
 * Buffer multiple replies in a channel.
+* Separate publisher\consumer connections.
-* Client close method wait for calls in flight.
+* Client close method wait for calls inflight to finish.

 Example: